martchoukaur-byte/wage_and_level_of_price_europe_project/results.md

 ## 4. Most Dominated Countries

-The analysis then turns to the opposite cases: countries that are dominated, in terms of purchasing power (real wage) and price level, by many others.
+The analysis then turns to the opposite cases: countries that are **dominated**, in terms of **purchasing power (real wage)** and **price level**, by many others.

 For each country, the number of **"dominating" countries** is counted, where a dominating country is defined as one that has:

 - a higher net real wage; and
 - a lower price level.

 The **most "dominated"** countries are those for which this count is largest.
 These economies:

 - face the most unfavourable combination of relatively low real income and relatively high prices;
-- can be seen as being in a systematically plus défavorable position than a large portion of the sample.
+- can be seen as being in a systematically more unfavourable position than a large portion of the sample.

-This ranking highlights where the gap in living standards and cost of living is most pronounced relative to the rest of Europe.
+This ranking highlights where the **gap in living standards and cost of living** is most pronounced relative to the rest of Europe.

 | Country  | Net nominal wage | Net real wage | Price level | ln(nominal wage) | ln(real wage) | Residual  | n_dominating_countries |
 |----------|-----------------:|--------------:|------------:|-----------------:|--------------:|----------:|-----------------------:|